-DMC: The biggest things is, it’s easy to lead when you’re winning.
+DMC: The biggest thing is, it’s easy to lead when you’re winning.
 It’s easy to say all the right things.
 When you’re going through all the adversity and you’re losing and you’re at the bottom, that shows who the real leader is, in my eyes.
 It’s easy to lead when you’re winning.
-What’s tough about it—you’re already winning.
+What’s tough about it?—you’re already winning.
 So, I feel like the true leader comes out in tough times.

 As the crowd bundles up to head home, stragglers hang in the inner sanctum of Sleep Train Arena to talk shop while waiting for the team to shower.
 One particularly knowledgeable and respected man pulls a reporter aside, unprovoked, and offers up a wild-but-telling scenario.

-“If someone had a gun to my head and said pick one player to represent you in a one-on-one where if he wins you live, he loses you die,” said the man, straight-faced, “I’d choose DeMarcus over everyone else.
+“If someone had a gun to my head and said pick one player to represent you in a one-on-one where if he wins you live, he loses you die,” says the man, straight-faced, “I’d choose DeMarcus over everyone else.
 After all, there’s nothing he can’t do—and he really hates losing.”

 Now that’s a storyline Boogie could get down with.